 Harvesting rhubarb isn't a complex task, but the plant should be left alone for the first season so it can get fully established.
 In the second growing season, stalks can be harvested if the plant is filling in well.
 If it still looks a bit sparse, give it one more season to be safe or harvest lightly, choosing just the larger stalks.
 Keep an eye on the size of the stalks in general and if they begin to thin, stop harvesting since that means plant growth is slowing.

-Once the rhubarb stalks are ready, simply give a quick twist at the base, pulling at the same time.
-Most rhubarb plants can have stalks removed once they reach 12 or more inches but be sure to check on the variety that is planted for the full-grown height.
+Once the rhubarb stalks are ready, simply give a quick twist at the base, pulling at the same time, or use garden scissors to cut the stalks.
+Most rhubarb plants can have stalks removed once they reach 12 or more inches but be sure to check on the cultivar that is planted for the full-grown height.
 If preferred, the stalk can also be removed by cutting it with a sharp knife.
-When harvesting, remember that the leaves of this vegetable contain oxalic acid and are poisonous, so remove them completely and discard them before preparing any recipes.
+When harvesting, remember that the leaves of this vegetable contain oxalic acid and are toxic when eaten in large quantities, so remove them completely and discard them before preparing any recipes.

 Once a few years have gone by and the plant is fully established, it's possible to have a harvest season that lasts for two months or more.
 Leaving some of the stalks on the plant will help make sure it keeps producing and isn't overharvested in areas where the plant is a perennial.
-In those warmer areas where the plant is an annual, all of the stalks may be harvested before the hot weather settles in or prior to the plant flowering.
+In those warmer areas where the plant is an annual, all of the stalks may be harvested before the hot weather settles in or before the plants bloom.

 Common Pests and Other Problems for Rhubarb